 Kayaking & Fishing in Sumilon Lagoon

-Further up ahead of the resort, surrounded by dense tropical jungles is Sumilon Lagoon, a sweet-water pond, which is a great place to enjoy Kayaking(If you don’t want to try at the beach).
+Further up ahead of the resort, surrounded by dense tropical jungles is Sumilon Lagoon, a sweet-water pond, which is a great place to enjoy Kayaking(If you don’t want to try it at the beach).

 You can also ride around paddling boats or enjoy some fishing in this Lagoon.
 The Lagoon is the best place to be if you find the afternoons too hot out in the sea as there is plenty of shade thanks to all the greenery of the mangroves.